Vehicle registration plates of Rhode Island

 The U.S. state of Rhode Island first required its residents to register their motor vehicles and display license plates in 1904.
 Plates are currently issued by the Rhode Island Department of Revenue through its Division of Motor Vehicles.
-Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers.
+Front and rear plates are required for vehicles delivered with a front license plate mounting bracket from the factory, while only rear plates are required for motorcycles, trailers and vehicles delivered from the factory without a front license plate mounting bracket.

 Passenger baseplates

 1904 to 1960

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1956 (dated 1957) issue was the first Rhode Island license plate that complied with these standards.